-1 A. ɪ'm well aware o f that now.

-- 2 TRU-83692, please.
-This is Appendix 1 of the Trust's 86 Q. 3 guidelines and it describes the screening process.
-IS 4 it fair to say that -- we'll come to look at your 5 report, and it is described as a screening report. Ιt 11:21 is not how you describe it necessarily in your 6 7 correspondence with Mrs. Corrigan but it becomes 8 a screening report.
-Did you have the guidelines in mind when you adopted that title and wrote the report 9 in the way that you did?
-10 11:22 - A. I probably didn't have that document in mind.
-I think maybe it would have come from the fact that I was at the NCAS training on 30th August and maybe that would have swayed me in the terms and manner in which I created the report.

-16 The approach here is set out in this flowchart, an 87 Q. issue of concern whether conduct, health or clinical 17 18 performance is raised.
-It's raised with the relevant 19 Clinical Manager, and then the Clinical Manager, moving 20 to the right, or the Operational Director informs the 11:23 Medical Director.
+1 Α. I'm well aware of that now.
+2 86 Q. TRU-83692, please.
+This is Appendix 1 of the Trust's 3 guidelines and it describes the screening process.
+Is 4 it fair to say that we'll come to look at your 5 report, and it is described as a screening report.
+It 11:21 6 is not how you describe it necessarily in your 7 correspondence with Mrs. Corrigan but it becomes 8 a screening report.
+Did you have the guidelines in 9 mind when you adopted that title and wrote the report 10 in the way that you did?
+11:22 11 Α. I probably didn't have that document in mind.
+I think 12 maybe it would have come from the fact that I was at 13 the NCAS training on 30th August and maybe that would 14 have swayed me in the terms and manner in which 15 I created the report.
+11:22 16 87 Q. The approach here is set out in this flowchart, an 17 issue of concern whether conduct, health or clinical 18 performance is raised.
+It's raised with the relevant 19 Clinical Manager, and then the Clinical Manager, moving 20 to the right, or the Operational Director informs the 11:23 21 Medical Director.
 That's one route.
-Another route is 21 22 a clinical manager -- going down the page -- and HR 23 Case Manager undertake preliminary enquiries to 24 identify the nature of the concerns and assess the seriousness of the issue.
-25 11:23 the Crimical Manager and the case Manager notity the 2 oversight group of their assessment and decision 3 underlining those two words, and the decision may be, 4 and then a list of options, and it is set out, which 5 includes informal remedial action with assistance, and 11:24 6 input from NCAS, you would recognise from your own 7 report.
+Another route is 22 a clinical manager going down the page and HR 23 Case Manager undertake preliminary enquiries to 24 identify the nature of the concerns and assess the 25 seriousness of the issue.
+11:23 26 27 If we follow that route, the Clinical Manager and HR 28 Case Manager consult with NCAS and/or Occupational 29 Health Service for any advice when appropriate.
+Then

+1 the Clinical Manager and HR Case Manager notify the 2 oversight group of their assessment and decision 3 underlining those two words, and the decision may be, 4 and then a list of options, and it is set out, which 5 includes informal remedial action with assistance, and 11:24 6 input from NCAS, you would recognise from your own 7 report.
 8 9 So, again, looking at this flowchart, whatever route is 10 adopted, the ball for the preliminary inquiry seems to 11:24 11 be carried by a clinical manager?
 12 Α. Correct.
 13 88 Q. As we can see from the bottom box, it is the clinical 14 manager with the HR case manager who appears on the 15 basis of this process to hold the whip hand in terms 11:25 16 of, they are delivering a decision to the oversight 17 group.
 Do you see that?
 18 Α. Absolutely.
 Yes.
 19 89 Q. By contradistinction with the process that you became 20 involved in, there are a number of departures, aren't 11:25 21 there?
 22 Α. Absolutely.
 23 90 Q. You weren't the clinical manager but you were carrying 24 out the preliminary inquiries of the type described 25 here, is that fair?
 11:25 26 Α. That's correct, yes.
-27 91 Q. That those preliminary inquiries made it into 28 a screening report, but you weren't making a decision 29 or an assessment, as such, you saw that as being the
+27 91 Q. That those preliminary inquiries made it into 28 a screening report, but you weren't making a decision 29 or an assessment as such you saw that as being the